Translate

 Trouble is that the plugin doesn’t seem to be working lately.
 Hmm maybe I should try re-installing that plugin.
 The current copy might have been damaged in all the server transfers my sites have gone through lately.
 I doubt that’s the problem, but I’ll give it a try.

-The htaccess file on my primary domain Thewebfiles.com only contains the coding that Wordpress places in it and nothing else.
+The htaccess file on my primary domain Thewebfiles.com only contains the coding that WordPress places in it and nothing else.

 The htacess file that I’ve altered in the root of feverishthoughts.com contains: